 Throughout the decades that advocates have been fighting for a bale’s myriad strengths, misinformation has been pervasive.
 At one point, at a meeting of science writers in Berkeley, California, an architect stressed his environmental sophistication by noting that he had designed a LEED building and drives an electric car.
 “Straw bale?” he said, “It rots.”

-While the study’s conclusion seems odd, it has a basis: Strawbale builders have long known that any house they construct needs “a good hat and good boots”— in other words, a roof with a wide protective overhang and a foundation that keeps the bales well above grade.
-This insight came from observing the continuously occupied straw bale structures in Nebraska that have been whipped with snow for over a century.
+While the study’s conclusion seems odd, it has a basis: Straw bale builders have long known that any house they construct needs “a good hat and good boots” — in other words, a roof with a wide protective overhang and a foundation that keeps the bales well above grade.
+This insight came from observing the continuously occupied straw bale structures in Nebraska that have been whipped with snow for more than a century.

 “The most important, unusual, and seemingly counterintuitive feature” of a bale wall, King says, is that it breathes.

 Unfortunately, this unique attribute created yet another code problem.
 Builders are typically required to place moisture barriers across a wall.
 This effectively suffocates whatever the wall is made of, restricting its ability to release water vapor.

 When the earthquake test began, the model of the straw bale house started to sway like rubber.
 As acceleration increased, the sound of cracking plaster became a reminder of the 2005 Kashmir earthquake that killed 100,000 people — in the place where they proposed building.
 When the movement stopped, the building stood.
 “No one would have been killed.”